zaiisao/Documentation/en/Recording/token.md

 </td>
 </tr>
 <tr><td><code>privilege</code></td>
-<td>Privileges to services corresponding to the specified roles.
+<td>Privileges corresponding to the specified roles.
 See <a href="#Role-privilege Model"><span>Role-privilege Model</span></a>.</td>
 </tr>
 <tr><td><code>expireTimestamp</code> <sup>[1]</sup></a></td>
 <td>The token expiration time.
-The default value is 0 where the token never expires.
+The default value is 0, where the token never expires.
 A user can join a channel indefinitely within the designated expiration time and will be removed from the channel after the expiration time.</td>
 </tr>
 </tbody>
 </table>

 >[1] `expireTimestamp` is represented by the number of seconds elapsed since 1/1/1970.
 If, for example, you want to access the Agora Service within 10 minutes after the token is generated, set `expireTimestamp` as the current timestamp + 600 \(seconds\).
-The valid time for each token is independent, and you can set it through the `setPrivilege` method.
+The expiration time for each token is independent, and you can set it through the `setPrivilege` method.

 <a id ="getting-an-app-certificate"></a>